W427697/Discord-/docs/essentials/actions.md

 Actions work via supplying special Storybook-generated “action” arguments (referred to as "args" for short) to your stories.
 There are two ways to get an action arg:

-### Action argType annotation

-You can use [argTypes](../api/argtypes.md) to tell Storybook that an arg to your story should be an action.
-Usually, it makes sense to do this at the component level (although you can apply it per individual story):
+### Via @storybook/test fn spy function

+The first and recommended way to write actions, is to use the `fn` function from `@storybook/test`.
+This package provides a utility to help mock and spy args, which is very useful for writing tests with the [play function](../writing-stories/play-function.md).
+You can mock your component's methods by assigning them with the `fn()` function:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'angular/button-story-onclick-action-argtype.ts.mdx',
-    'web-components/button-story-onclick-action-argtype.js.mdx',
-    'web-components/button-story-onclick-action-argtype.ts.mdx',
-    'common/button-story-onclick-action-argtype.js.mdx',
-    'common/button-story-onclick-action-argtype.ts.mdx',
+    'angular/button-story-onclick-action-spy.ts.mdx',
+    'common/button-story-onclick-action-spy.js.mdx',
+    'common/button-story-onclick-action-spy.ts.mdx',
   ]}
 />

 <!-- prettier-ignore-end -->

-When Storybook sees this argType, it will create an arg set to a special “action” callback.
-If your component calls this arg (based on the user's interaction or through the `play` function), the event will show up in the action panel:
+If your component calls an arg which is spied on (based on the user's interaction or through the `play` function), the event will show up in the action panel:

 ![Essential Actions addon usage](./addon-actions-screenshot.png)